python/cpython/Doc/library/math.rst

    Return the "integer square root" of the integer *n*.
 This is the integer part of the exact square root of *n*.

-   For some applications, it's convenient to have the ceiling of the square root of *n* (the smallest integer ``a`` such that ``n <= a * a``) rather than the floor (the largest integer ``a`` such that ``a * a <= n``).
+   For some applications, it is convenient to have the ceiling of the square root of *n* (the smallest integer ``a`` such that ``n <= a * a``) rather than the floor (the largest integer ``a`` such that ``a * a <= n``).
 For a positive *n*, the ceiling of the square root of *n* can be computed as